-There might be an insurance company that has agreed to defend or indemnify an individual accused of neglect or abuse.
+There might be an insurance company that has agreed to defend or indemnify an individual accused of neglect or elder abuse.
 The neglect is more likely to have coverage insofar as it is more of a negligent act.
 Most commercial general liability or liability policies cover negligent acts and have specific exclusions for intentional acts.

 If there is an allegation of abuse, dependent on the facts and circumstances, the insurance company may not defend the accused abuser, saying that the individual engaged in an intentional act.